 - negative space

 Lines have belonged to the top methods of separating the pieces of content since time immemorial, both in print production and in digital interfaces.
 They are recognized easily in this role, so users won’t need to think twice.

 On the other hand, this type seems to be super simple and far from original.
 So, quite often, designers strive to find other ways of content separation.
 What’s more, it is recommended to use lines only if the content cannot be effectively divided in another way.
 Too many lines can overload the screen with visual noise and create unnecessary visual tension.

 The mobile version of the Nonconventional Show website uses lines to divide different sections in the menu.

 The product page for a website devoted to zero-waste living uses horizontal lines as visual dividers to clearly organize different information about the item.

 The webpage of the scientific platform uses horizontal lines to separate different content blocks and make their structure easily scanned.

-The ecommerce website of a tea brand uses different levels of visual separation of the content, from the simple horizontal line to separate the pricing and CTA element to a kind of table with irregular grid look for the information about the item, regular table look for the items in the website header and color contrast to separate visual content from text content.
+The ecommerce website of a tea brand uses different levels of visual separation of the content, from the simple horizontal line to separate the pricing and CTA element to a kind of table with an irregular grid look for the information about the item, a regular table look for the items in the website header and color contrast to separate visual content from text content.

 Negative space (aka white space) means empty space on the screen around and often inside the elements.
-Yet, empty doesn’t mean passive or wasted: as well as any other element of the screen, it works supporting positive user experience.
+Yet, empty doesn’t mean passive or wasted: as well as any other element of the screen, it works supporting a positive user experience.
 Negative space is one of the most popular kinds of visual dividers, especially in interfaces built on the idea of minimalism and simplicity.
-Spiced with the knowledge of Gestal principles of visual perception, for example, proximity and similarity principles, negative space turns into an effective and elegant visual divider that also let the interface to breathe and avoid clutter.
+Spiced with the knowledge of Gestal principles of visual perception, for example, proximity and similarity principles, negative space turns into an effective and elegant visual divider that also lets the interface breathe and avoid clutter.